JunGuanGroup/Guan-Group/content/_index.md

       text: |
         <br>

-        The **Guan Group @ CUHK-Shenzhen** focuses on the design of plasmonic nanoparticle lattices to manipulate light-matter interactions and to enable laser devices with engineered functionalities.
+        The **Guan Group @ CUHK-Shenzhen** focuses on the design of plasmonic nanoparticle lattices to manipulate light-matter interactions and to enable laser devices with diverse functionalities.

 ---